NextAlone/Nagram/README.md

 1. Install Android Sdk and NDK ( default location is $HOME/Android/Sdk, otherwise you need to specify $ANDROID_HOME for it )

-It is recommended to use AndroidStudio to install.
+It is recommended to use [AndroidStudio](https://developer.android.com/studio) to install.  [here is how to install AndroidStudio](https://developer.android.com/studio/install).

 2. Install golang ( >= 1.15.4 ), and add GOPATH to the PATH variable.

 It is recommended to use gvm for the installation. if you are using the system package manager, don't forget to add environment variable.

+(Run one command at a time)

 ```shell
 apt install -y bison gcc make

 bash < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer)

 source "$HOME/.bashrc"

 gvm install go1.15.4 -B

 gvm use go1.15.4 --default
 ```